turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 At the top of the contract, we need to import a few code modules with the `use` [declaration](https://doc.rust-lang.org/reference/items/use-declarations.html#use-declarations).
 We will expand on these portions of the `near_sdk` below.

 Next, we setup the global allocator from the `wee_alloc` crate using the `setup_alloc!()` macro.
 Allocators are the way that programs in Rust obtain memory from the system at runtime & `wee_alloc` is a memory allocator designed for WebAssembly.
 It generates less than a kilobyte of uncompressed WebAssembly code.
-This macro is shorthand for the boilerplate code :
+This macro is shorthand for the boilerplate code:

 ```rust
 #[cfg(target_arch = "wasm32")]